unepwcmc/ProtectedPlanet/docs/downloads.md

 hosted file and the download can be initiated.

-The Download class is fairly naive and generates datasets for any given array of WDPA IDs.
+The Download class is fairly naive and generates datasets for any given array of SITE IDs.
 It is the responsibility of the caller to decide what is to be downloaded, and what the file should be saved as in S3.

 ```